AmsaleTsige/alx-low_level_programming/0x02-functions_nested_loops/README.md

-task 7 Write a function that prints the last digit of a number task 8 Write a function that prints every min task 9 Write a function that prints the 9 times task 11 Write a function that prints all natural number
+task 7 Write a function that prints the last digit of a number task 8 Write a function that prints every min task 9 Write a function that prints the 9 times task 10 Write a function that adds two integres task 11 Write a function that prints all natural number